 How to Build a Profitable Sales Funnel for Your Home Business

 The concept of a sales funnel isn’t new, but it has seen a resurgence in popularity over the last year.
-Particularly in an online business, when you’re competing with tons of ads and offers for similar products and services, the funnel has re-emerged as an ideal way to attract people and automatically vet them as an ideal lead, and sell to them.
+Particularly in an online business, when you’re competing with tons of ads and offers for similar products and services, the funnel has re-emerged as an ideal way to attract people and automatically vet them as an ideal lead, and then sell to them.

-Since most people don’t buy on the first visit to your business, the funnel offers an affordable way to get their information, let them know more about you, and lead them through a process towards a sale.
+Since most people don’t buy on the first visit to your business, the funnel offers an affordable way to get their information, let them know more about you, and lead them through a process toward a sale.

-- Awareness This is the widest part of the funnel where people first learn about you.
+- Awareness: This is the widest part of the funnel, where people first learn about you.

-- Interest Once the person is aware of you, the next step is to capture their deeper interest so that the lead wants to know more about what you offer.
+- Interest: Once the person is aware of you, the next step is to capture their deeper interest so that the lead wants to know more about what you offer.

-- Action/Purchase If you’ve satisfied the prospect’s questions and concerns, he’ll move into the narrowest part of the funnel and become a customer or client.
+- Action/Purchase: If you’ve satisfied the prospect’s questions and concerns, he’ll move into the narrowest part of the funnel and become a customer or client.

-How to Set Up a Sales Funnel Online
+Set up a Sales Funnel Online

 Once you know your hook and offer(s), it’s time to put your funnel together.
 Here are the steps:

 Most bloggers use a simple funnel to build their email list so they can sell their offers or affiliate offers.
-The hook is a lead magnet such as a checklist, ebook, or other item that has a high perceived value.
+The hook is a lead magnet such as a checklist, ebook, or another item that has a high perceived value.
 In exchange for the free offer, the lead gives the blogger their email.
 With an email, the blogger can deliver the free product, but also, build trust and report, and grow the prospect’s interest in what the blogger offers.